By using this site, you agree to our Privacy Policy and our Terms of Use.

 The Responsibilities of a QSF Administrator

-• Comprehensive management and coordination;
+• Comprehensive ministerial administration and coordination;

 • Preparation of documents;